data301-2021-winter1/project-group44-project-1/README.md

 ## Team Members

 - Person 1: I am Michael Xie, who is now currently specialized in Economics.
-- Person 2: I an Qihao Hu, a fourth year student who is also specialized in Economics.
+- Person 2: one sentence about you!
 - Person 3: one sentence about you!

 ## Images